64kramsystem/zfs-installer/README.md

 1. it supports pools configuration;
 2. it allows specifying the RAID type;
 3. it allows customization of the disk partitions;
-4. it supports additional features (e.g. encryption);
+4. it supports additional features (e.g. encryption and trimming);
 5. it supports many more operating systems;
 6. it supports unattended installations, via custom scripts;
-7. it installs a convenient trimming job for ZFS pools;
-8. it's easy to extend.
+7. it's easy to extend.

 The disadvantages are: